-Generally vote against or withhold votes from all nominees (except new nominees, who should be considered on a case-by-case basis) if;
+Generally vote against or withhold votes from all nominees (except new nominees3, who should be considered on a case-by-case basis) if:

-- The company has a poison pill (with a term of over one year) that was not approved by shareholders9; - The board makes a material adverse change to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval; or - The company has a poison pill with a deadhand or slowhand feature.
+- The company has a poison pill (with a term of over one year) that was not approved by public shareholders9; - The board makes a material adverse change to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval; or - The company has a poison pill with a deadhand or slowhand feature10.

-Vote case-by-case on nominees if the board adopts an initial short-term pill (with a term of one year or less) without shareholder approval, taking into consideration:
+Vote case-by-case on nominees if the board adopts an initial short-term pill10 (with a term of one year or less) without shareholder approval, taking into consideration:

-- The disclosed rationale for the adoption;

-- The trigger;

-- The company's market capitalization (including absolute level and sudden changes);

-- A commitment to put any renewal to a shareholder vote; and

-- Other factors as relevant.
+- The trigger threshold and other terms of the pill; - The disclosed rationale for the adoption; - The context in which the pill was adopted (e.g., factors such as the company's size and stage of development, sudden changes in its market capitalization, and extraordinary industry-wide or macroeconomic events); - A commitment to put any renewal to a shareholder vote; - The company's overall track record on corporate governance and responsiveness to shareholders; and - Other factors as relevant.